Computing the Dimension of a Bipartition Matrix: Introduction

 \section{Introduction}

-An \emph{ordered set} is either the empty set or a strictly increasing set of positive integers.
-The \emph{permutahedron} $P_{n}$ is an $\left( n-1\right) $-dimensional polytope whose vertices are identified with the $n!$ permutations $A_{1}|\cdots|A_{n}$ of the ordered set $\underline{n} =\{1,2,\dots,n\}$.
-The edges of $P_{n}$ are identified with the \emph{partitions} of $\underline{n}$ obtained by removing a single bar, called a \emph{divider}, from each permutation $A_{1}|\cdots|A_{n}$.
-For example, the edges $13|2$ and $3|12$ of $P_3$ are obtained from the vertex $3|1|2$ by removing a single divider (see Figure 1).
-In general, removing $n-k$ dividers from a permutation of $\underline{n}$ produces a partition of length $k$ identified with an $\left( n-k\right) $-dimensional facet of $P_{n}$.
-Moreover, there is a combinatorial bijection from the partitions of $\underline{n}$ to the facets of $P_{n}$, and the \emph{dimension} of a partition of $\underline{n}$ is the geometric dimension of the corresponding facet.

-While $P_{4}$ was known to Johannes Kepler in 1619 \cite{JK}, the family of permutahedra $\{P_{n}\}_{n\geq1}$ was first studied by the Dutch mathematician Pieter Hendrik Schoute in 1911 \cite{PHS}.
+The \emph{permutahedron} $P_{n}$ is an $\left( n-1\right) $-dimensional contractible polytope whose vertices are identified with the $n!$ permutations of $\underline{n}=\{1,2,\dots,n\}$.
 In low dimensions, $P_{1}$ is a point, $P_{2}$ is a unit interval, $P_{3}$ is a hexagon, and $P_{4}$ is a truncated octahedron.
+While $P_{4}$ was known to Johannes Kepler in 1619 \cite{JK}, the family of permutahedra $P=\{P_{n}\}_{n\geq1}$ was first studied by the Dutch mathematician Pieter Hendrik Schoute in 1911 \cite{PHS}.

+The facets of $P_{n}$ are identified with the (ordered) \emph{partitions} of $\underline{n}$ obtained by removing a single bar, called a \emph{divider}, from each permutation $A_{1}|\cdots|A_{n}$.
+For example, from the vertex $3|1|2$ of $P_{3}$ we obtain the edges $13|2$ and $3|12$ with common vertex $3|1|2$ (see Figure 1).
+In general, removing $n-k$ dividers from a permutation of $\underline{n}$ produces a partition of length $k$ identified with an $\left( n-k\right) $-dimensional face of $P_{n}$.

-There is the following combinatorial bijection between planar leveled trees (PLTs) with $n+1$ leaves (aka planar rooted trees with levels) and facets of $P_{n}$: Given a PLT $T$ with $n+1$ leaves and $k$ levels, number the leaves of $T$ from left-to-right and assign the label $\ell$ to the vertex of $T$ at which the branch containing leaf $\ell$ meets the branch containing leaf $\ell+1$.
-With level $1$ as the top level, let $A_{i}$ denote the set of vertex labels in level $i$; then $T$ indexes the $(n-k)$-dimensional facet $A_{1}|\cdots|A_{k}$ of $P_{n}$.
-For example, the PLT pictured in Figure 2 corresponds to the $2$-dimensional facet $5|13|24$ of $P_{5}$. \unitlength 1.5mm \linethickness{0.8pt} \ifx\plotpoint\undefined\newsavebox{\plotpoint}\fi
+There is a combinatorial bijection between the set of partitions of $\underline{n}$ and the set of faces of $P_{n}$; the \emph{dimension} of a partition of $\underline{n}$ is the geometric dimension of the corresponding face.
+Furthermore, there is a combinatorial bijection between the set of faces of $P_{n}$ and the set of \emph{down-rooted planar trees with levels and $n+1$ leaves} (DPTLs).
+Given a DPTL $T$ with $k$ levels and $n+1$ leaves, number the leaves from left-to-right and assign the label $\ell$ to the vertex of $T$ at which the branch containing leaf $\ell$ meets the branch containing leaf $\ell+1$ (a vertex may have multiple labels).
+With level $1$ as the top level, let $A_{i}$ denote the set of vertex labels in level $i$; then $T$ corresponds to an $(n-k)$-dimensional face $A_{1}|\cdots|A_{k}$ of $P_{n}$.
+For example, the DPTL corresponding to the $2$-dimensional face $5|13|24$ of $P_{5}$ appears in Figure 2. \unitlength 1.5mm \linethickness{0.8pt} \ifx\plotpoint\undefined\newsavebox{\plotpoint}\fi